 The hyperfast service will be delivered by Broadband for the Rural North (B4RN) who use fibre to the door of each property, to deliver speeds of 1000 megabits per second (Mbps).
 Because B4RN is a not-for-profit organisation the community will need to raise funding to pay for the installation of the B4RN network.

 B4RN is responsible for laying the fibre network, but individual households are responsible for getting the ducting from the boundary of their property to the wall of their house.
 Trained B4MS volunteers will be available to assist with this.
+There are also local trained contractors that can assist you.

 Why is this necessary?